Couple's 'singled out' over Delia Hughes murder

 Mr Tritta, who admits he has past convictions, but none for violence, said: "I was speechless, you don't think it's reality," he said.

-"I'd never even seen Mrs Hughes before."'Rot in hell'
+"I'd never even seen Mrs Hughes before."

 The couple accused detectives, who told them they suspected their "motive" was the need to pay off debt, of being "judgemental".